 Southern Copper (SCCO) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the miner had lost 3.2% in the past month.
-In that same time, the Basic Materials sector lost 0.72%, while the S&P 500 gained 1.55%.
+Coming into today, shares of the miner had lost 2.18% in the past month.
+In that same time, the Basic Materials sector lost 1.24%, while the S&P 500 lost 1.37%.

-Southern Copper will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Southern Copper to post earnings of $1.18 per share.
-This would mark year-over-year growth of 55.26%.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.61 billion, up 10.84% from the prior-year quarter.
+Wall Street will be looking for positivity from Southern Copper as it approaches its next earnings report date.
+On that day, Southern Copper is projected to report earnings of $1.18 per share, which would represent year-over-year growth of 55.26%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.61 billion, up 10.84% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $4.49 per share and revenue of $10.94 billion, which would represent changes of +121.18% and +36.97%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $4.49 per share and revenue of $10.94 billion.
+These totals would mark changes of +121.18% and +36.97%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Southern Copper.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Southern Copper.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-In terms of valuation, Southern Copper is currently trading at a Forward P/E ratio of 13.45.
-For comparison, its industry has an average Forward P/E of 12.55, which means Southern Copper is trading at a premium to the group.
+Valuation is also important, so investors should note that Southern Copper has a Forward P/E ratio of 12.99 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 10.45.

-Meanwhile, SCCO's PEG ratio is currently 0.84.
+We can also see that SCCO currently has a PEG ratio of 0.81.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Mining - Non Ferrous stocks are, on average, holding a PEG ratio of 0.44 based on yesterday's closing prices.
+The Mining - Non Ferrous was holding an average PEG ratio of 0.43 at yesterday's closing price.

 The Mining - Non Ferrous industry is part of the Basic Materials sector.
-This industry currently has a Zacks Industry Rank of 120, which puts it in the top 48% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 182, which puts it in the bottom 29% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.